 Conclusion

 Based on the results of research on the roles of pesantren in facing the issues of terrorism in Malang, it is found that there are some modalities owned by as well as roles which have been done by pesantren to face the issues of terrorism in Indonesia.
 At least, by its existence as the educational institutions, the pesantren have four modalities to face the issues of terrorism.
 First, increasing the religious spirit of Islamic teaching in the pesantren’s education system.
 Second, the internalisation of Islamic values in the pesantren education curriculum through thematic learning subjects.
-Third, the closeness of relations between the kyai and santri which makes the delivery of Islamic teachings easier.
-Finally, the encouragement roles of pesantren within the society, by promoting the excellent image and Islamic messages through kyai, santri, and alumni.
+Third, the closeness of relations between the kyai and santri, which makes the delivery of Islamic teachings easier.
+Finally, the encouragement roles of pesantren within the society by promoting the excellent image and Islamic messages through kyai, santri, and alumni.

 These four modalities have been used optimally as the commitment of pesantren to face the influence of radical movements within the society.
 Both internal and external efforts have been made by pesantren in the area of Malang to face the issues of terrorism.
 Moreover, in conducting their roles, pesantren gain support from the local government of Malang, police and the military.
 In many occasions, they share information and discuss the best way to face the issues of terrorism development in their area.
 Furthermore, by the facilitation of the government, the pesantren have access to communicate with the former terrorist prisoners who are willing to protect the santri and society not to be easily trapped in a global terrorist network.